Vertex Pharmaceuticals (VRTX) Received its Third Buy in a Row

-After RBC Capital and Morgan Stanley gave Vertex Pharmaceuticals (NASDAQ: VRTX) a Buy rating last month, the company received another Buy, this time from BMO Capital.
-Analyst Do Kim maintained a Buy rating on Vertex Pharmaceuticals today and set a price target of $283.00.
-The company’s shares closed last Thursday at $247.40.
+After RBC Capital and Morgan Stanley gave Vertex Pharmaceuticals (NASDAQ: VRTX) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Gena Wang maintained a Buy rating on Vertex Pharmaceuticals yesterday and set a price target of $280.00.
+The company’s shares closed last Thursday at $251.20.

-According to TipRanks.com, Kim is a 5-star analyst with an average return of 14.5% and a 56.3% success rate.
-Kim covers the Healthcare sector, focusing on stocks such as Constellation Pharmaceuticals, Bioxcel Therapeutics, and Fate Therapeutics.
+According to TipRanks.com, Wang is a 5-star analyst with an average return of 19.6% and a 52.1% success rate.
+Wang covers the Healthcare sector, focusing on stocks such as BioMarin Pharmaceutical, Crispr Therapeutics AG, and Sarepta Therapeutics.

-Vertex Pharmaceuticals has an analyst consensus of Moderate Buy, with a price target consensus of $280.05, an 8.7% upside from current levels.
+Currently, the analyst consensus on Vertex Pharmaceuticals is a Strong Buy with an average price target of $285.06, a 10.6% upside from current levels.
 In a report issued on April 15, Morgan Stanley also maintained a Buy rating on the stock with a $258.00 price target.

 See today’s analyst top recommended stocks >>